-The Western Australian Work Health and Safety Act will be broader in scope than the current Western Australian workplace health and safety laws.
+The new Western Australian legislative scheme is broader in scope than the previous Western Australian workplace health and safety laws.
 Most relevantly, as is the case under the Harmonised WHS Laws (including in NSW):

-- the primary duty of care will be owed by a Person Conducting a Business or Undertaking (known as a "PCBU") to "workers" (and other persons).
-"Worker" will be defined broadly to include, for example, employees, contractors and labour hire workers; - a positive duty will also be placed on "officers" of PCBUs to exercise due diligence to ensure that the PCBU complies with its duties under the WHS laws.
-Officers will need to take active steps to comply with the laws to avoid liability and may be prosecuted for breaching due diligence obligations even where the PCBU is not found guilty of an offence; and if more than one person has a duty in relation to the same matter (e.g. principal employer and employer) each person with the duty will be required to consult, cooperate and co-ordinate activities with those other duty holders as a separate, stand-alone duty.
+• the primary duty of care will be owed by a Person Conducting a Business or Undertaking (known as a "PCBU") to "workers" (and other persons).
+"Worker" is defined broadly to include, for example, employees, contractors, sub-contractors, apprentices, volunteers and labour hire workers; and

+• a positive duty is also placed on "officers" of PCBUs to exercise due diligence to ensure that the PCBU complies with its duties under the WHS laws.
+To comply with these due diligence obligations and avoid liability, officers are required to take active steps to comply with the laws.
+This includes, but is not limited to, acquiring and maintaining up-to-date knowledge of work health and safety matters, gaining an understanding of the nature of the business or undertaking being conducted, ensuring that the PCBU uses appropriate resources and processes to eliminate or minimise risk, ensuring that the PCBU has appropriate processes for receiving and considering information regarding incidents or hazards, and ensuring that the PCBU implements processes for complying with obligations under the Act.
+An officer may be prosecuted for breaching due diligence obligations even where the PCBU is not found guilty of an offence.
+If more than one person has a duty in relation to the same matter (e.g. principal employer and employer) each person with the duty will be required to consult, co-operate and co-ordinate activities with those other duty holders as a separate, stand-alone duty.

-Two new offences of industrial manslaughter are also included in the Bill.
-The first offence (industrial manslaughter - crime) attracts a maximum penalty of imprisonment of 20 years and a fine of A\$5 million for an individual PCBU, or a fine of A\$10 million for a body corporate.
+A new offence of industrial manslaughter is also introduced by the new Act.
+The offence (industrial manslaughter - crime) attracts a maximum penalty of imprisonment for 20 years and a fine of A\$5 million for an individual PCBU, or a fine of A\$10 million for a body corporate.
 This offence has a high standard of proof, including a requirement for the prosecution to establish the person engaged in the conduct that caused the death of an individual knowing that the conduct was likely to result in death, and in disregard of the likelihood.
-The second offence (industrial manslaughter - simple offence) attracts a maximum penalty of 10 years' imprisonment and a fine of A\$2.5 million for an individual PCBU, or A\$5 million for a body corporate, and has a lower standard of proof.

 There are also extensive environmental obligations established in legislation and regulations in Australia under State, Territory and federal laws.
 These include rehabilitation obligations with respect to areas which have been mined and are subject to mine closure.
 The environmental impacts of mining activities are principally regulated through environmental impact assessment and approval under the federal, State and Territory environmental legislation and environmental protection licences or the equivalent, where required, under State or Territory jurisdictions.